input-output-hk/essential-cardano-content/content/article/introducing-the-cardano-evm-sidechain.md

 We’ll be talking about the Cardano EVM sidechain in more detail over the coming months.

-_Meanwhile, you can request early access to the EVM sidechain alpha testnet, by filling out_ [this form](https://alpha-evm-sidechain.iohk.io/).
 Check out the EVM sidechain [demo](https://www.youtube.com/watch?v=NFxoi3YItEM) to see a smart contract deployed on testnet!

 _I’d like to thank Kathryn Stacy and Dominika Bukowska for their input and support in creating this blog post._